-Beachfront property is more commonly know as “concession property.”
+Beachfront property is more commonly known as “concession property.”
 In Costa Rica, 95% of beachfront property is concession property and is governed by the Shoreline Zone Law (Law No. 6043) and other specific regulations including but not limited to special dispositions ensuing from local governments (i.e. municipalities) and the Costa Rican Board of Tourism (ICT).
 These legal dispositions establish the conditions under which foreigners and local residents can lease concession property.

+The shoreline zone is further divided into two strips of land.
 The first strip is 50 meters (approximately 150 feet) wide and is known as the “public zone.”
 This zone is absolutely public and is not available for ownership of any kind.
 No development is allowed, except for constructions approved by government entities (i.e. marinas).
-Furthermore, this area is deemed public, therefore, it is available or use of any individual.
+Furthermore, this area is deemed public, therefore, it is available for use of any individual.

 Unlike fee simple property, foreigners do not have the same rights as citizens when it comes to leasing shoreline zone concession land.
 The law establishes that foreigners cannot be majority owners of concession land.
-A foreigner can, however, enter into a partnership with a Costa Rican citizen, in which the the Costa Rican national appears as the majority holder of the concession land.
+A foreigner can, however, enter into a partnership with a Costa Rican citizen, in which the Costa Rican national appears as the majority holder of the concession land.
 An exception to this prohibition applies to foreigners who have resided in Costa Rica for at least five years; these foreigners can also appear as majority holders of a concession.